vinicius-fernandes/RepositoryServicePatternSample/README.md

-## Simple sample of reposittory and services pattern
+## Simple sample of repository and services pattern

+Application of the repository and services pattern in a .NET Web API